 Now, with all that in mind, are you ready to take over the “fastest hunk of junk in the galaxy?”

-This next-generation dark ride is putting Star Wars fans to the test, as it will not open until the end of 2019.
+This next-generation dark ride is putting Star Wars fans to the test, as it will not open until January 17, 2019.
 But, to get you excited, here is what we know about the upcoming attraction.

 A mobile Resistance gun turret tucked into a scrubland forest marks the entrance to the most epic indoor dark ride in Disney theme park history.
 Rise of the Resistance is an innovative attempt to integrate at least four different ride experiences—including trackless vehicles, a motion simulator, walk-through environments, and even an elevator drop—into Disney’s longest attraction ever.